 GAMBIA – BANJUL LOWER RIVER

 Abuko Nature Reserve.
 Nature park situated outside the village of Lamin in the Kombo North District, 25 km from Banjul.
 At 105 hectares it is one of the smallest (if not the smallest) protected areas in Africa, but it still offers a good introduction to the Gambian wildlife.
-There’s monkeys, bushbucks, chameleons, crocodiles and some 300 species of birds
+There are monkeys, bushbucks, chameleons, crocodiles and some 300 species of birds

 Furuyar Forest Park.